 The Great Trail in Newfoundland & Labrador is notable for a variety of reasons, not least of which is that Kilometre Zero East of The Great Trail is in Cape Spear, the easternmost point of North America.
-Our partners, the East Coast Trail Association (ECTA) have done amazing work.
-With the addition of the East Coast Trail, 265 km of trail have been added to The Great Trail network.
-Finally, a warm ‘thank you’ to the countless volunteers, donors and governments who continue to support this treasure known as the East Coast Trail.
+The East Coast Trail Association (ECTA) has done amazing work.
+With the addition of the East Coast Trail, 265 km have been added to The Great Trail network.
+A warm ‘thank you’ to the countless volunteers, donors and governments who continue to support this treasure known as the East Coast Trail.

 Nova Scotia: The Final Push to Connection!